 Step 2: Unplug your ac unit

 It may sound pretty basic, but most people forget this important step.
-Unlike central air conditioner counterparts, window AC units only need to be unplugged from the wall socket they are plugged into, and its entire system would shut down.
+Unlike central air conditioner counterparts, window AC units only need to be unplugged from the wall socket they are plugged into, and the entire system would shut down.

 Step 3: Wear a PPE or personal protective equipment